Ohio Special Election: 4 Lessons Both Parties Are Learning For The Midterms

 Balderson leads Democrat Danny O'Connor by 1,754 votes.
 That's a lead of 0.9 percentage points.
 There are, however, some 8,500 provisional and absentee ballots still to be counted.
 If the gap were to shrink to within 0.5 percentage points, that would trigger an automatic recount.
 O'Connor would need about 55 percent of the outstanding provisional and absentee ballots to get within that margin.
 He would need a little over 60 percent to take the lead.
 The state has 10 days before those remaining ballots can be counted, according to the Ohio secretary of state's office.

-Because of those remaining ballots, the Associated Press has not called the race yet.
+Because of those remaining ballots, The Associated Press has not called the race yet.
 President Trump, on the other hand, declared a "great victory."
-Trump, who campaigned for Balderson Saturday, gave himself credit for the win.
+Trump, who campaigned for Balderson on Saturday, gave himself credit for the win.

 When I decided to go to Ohio for Troy Balderson, he was down in early voting 64 to 36.
 That was not good.
 After my speech on Saturday night, there was a big turn for the better.
 Now Troy wins a great victory during a very tough time of the year for voting.
 He will win BIG in Nov.— Donald J. Trump (@realDonaldTrump) August 8, 2018